multivacplatform/presidentielle2017-info/README.md

 Politoscope: Presidentielle2017 project

 ## Keywords
-This represents a list of keywords and their queries.
-The Politoscope project is using this list to index all the Tweets.
+This represents a list of keywords and their queries which Politoscope is using to index all the Tweets.